zooniverse/front-end-monorepo/README.md

 - pnpm

 Node, git, and pnpm can be installed through [homebrew](https://brew.sh/) on MacOS.
 If you need to support more than one version of node at the same time, you can consider installing it though [nvm](https://github.com/nvm-sh/nvm) instead of homebrew

-## Monowhat?

-Learn more about this codebase in its [Wiki](https://github.com/zooniverse/front-end-monorepo/wiki).

-This monorepo is managed with pnpm Workspaces.
-Workspaces allow us to maintain package modularity for javascript projects that have interdependency.
-Organizationally, they allow us to track issues, pull requests, and progress for all related packages in one place.

 ## Getting started